RHsyseng/OSP-HPE/README.md

 # OSP-HPE
-This repository is for the OSP reference architecture on HPE Proliant Servers
+This repository is for the RHOSP 10 reference architecture on HPE Proliant Servers